-Traditional: In rural areas, many men and women wear traditional clothing with vibrant colors and geometric patterns that often vary by region or ethnic group (see p.
-12-13 of Political and Social Relations).
+Traditional: In rural areas, many men and women wear traditional clothing with vibrant colors and geometric patterns that often vary by region or ethnic group (see Political and Social Relations).
 Most traditional clothing is made from natural fibers such as cotton or alpaca wool.

-Men traditionally wear colorful
+Men traditionally wear colorful ponchos with varying patterns that once.

-Traditionally, some indigenous Amazonian women wear leather clothing or straw skirts.
-Many Andean women wear juyunas (fitted wool jackets decorated with white buttons and embroidery) and polleras (colorful handwoven skirts).
-Some women laver their skirts and sometimes wear three or four at once.
 Regional chumpi (belts) are often used to fasten women's skirts or tie men's pants and help support their lower back when carrying heavy goods.
 Some women use a k'eperina or awayu, a large colorful shoulder cloth used to carry goods or children.